rug-cit-hpc/league-of-robots/files/nibbler_cluster/nemi_irods/README.txt

 Important note:
  * The certificate we initially got was created based on an ECDSA key pair and Ger could not get ECDSA based certificates to work with iRODS.
-   A new certificate based on an RSA key pair was requested...
+   We now use a certificate based on an RSA key pair.
  * The certificate files in this dir are encrypted with Ansible Vault and the vault password for Nibbler.